danvk/oldnyc/nyc/howto.md

 By default, this only uses the local "geocache"--it doesn't fetch any geocodes from Google Maps.
 If you want to do that, add --use_network:

-./generate-geocodes.py --coders milstein --pickle_path nyc/records.pickle --output_format records.js --geocode --use_network > /tmp/records.json
+./generate-geocodes.py --coders milstein,nyc-parks --pickle_path nyc/records.pickle --output_format records.js --geocode --use_network > /tmp/records.json

 Geocoding is done based on the "Full Address" column of milstein.csv.
 You can see this by running: